anuragregmi/imageV/README.md

 A image viewer creator for webpage.

 #Installation
-  Just two steps and you are using this thing.
+  Just few steps and you are using this thing.

 1.Download imageV.css and imageV.js .<br>
 2.Include our css file to your web page <br>